carstenbauer/WorkshopWizard.jl/README.md

 A magical little helper who will download and install [one](http://github.com/crstnbr/JuliaWorkshop18) [of](http://github.com/crstnbr/JuliaWorkshop19) [my](http://github.com/crstnbr/JuliaOulu20) Julia workshops for you.

+The wizard does

+* download the workshop materials,
+* instantiate and precompile the workshop environment,
+* install IJulia and the interactive Jupyter notebooks front-end (if necessary).

+The default download path is the desktop (on windows) or the home directory (on linux/macOS).

 ## Usage

 To quickly get the latest workshop, install the wizard